-Set a budget.
-The bridal shower is paid for by the host.
-In this case, it’s you, the MOH or if you have the bridesmaids helping you host, the budget will be divided among everyone.
+This event is usually paid for by the host, but this can differ.
+If there are bridesmaids and family members helping you host, the budget can be divided among everyone.
 Make sure you discuss with the bride to let her know what you or the group is comfortable with.
 This eliminates any disappointments the bride may have if she’s expecting the shower to be big and grand.
-Make sure she knows that the bridal shower shouldn’t outshine the wedding day.
-Remember, her wedding day should be the biggest, most memorable night of her life!

-Brainstorm session.
-Meet with the bridesmaids, mother of the bride, mother-in-law, sisters, aunts, and anyone else who wants to help with the bridal shower.
-Go through decisions such as themes, decorations, linens, silverware/utensils, flowers, party favors, room set-up, food, drinks (alcoholic and non-alcoholic), and games/activities during the shower, etc.
+Meet with the bridesmaids, family, and anyone else who wants to help with the event.
+Talk about different bridal shower ideas and go through decisions such as themes, decorations, linens, silverware/utensils, flowers, party favors, room set-up, food, drinks (alcoholic and non-alcoholic), and games/activities, etc.

-Spread the word.
-Invitations should be sent out three to four weeks before the bridal shower date.
-Usually, the bridal shower invitations are sent out by snail-mail because it adds a more personal touch.
 However, with today’s ever-growing dependency on technology, digital invitations are becoming more common and acceptable.
-However, beware when sending things digitally, as they can get lost in spam folders or get sent to the wrong email address.
-So be prepared to make some follow-up phone calls to confirm your guests have received their invites and make sure you are receiving confirmations in a timely manner.
+Beware when sending things digitally, as they can get lost in spam folders or get sent to the wrong email address.
+So be prepared to make some follow-up phone calls to confirm your guests have received their invites and make sure you are receiving RSVPs in a timely manner.

-Confirmations.
 Confirmations should be made one week before the bridal shower date.
 Confirm reservations for the location.
-Confirm food and drink (alcoholic and non-alcoholic) orders and flower orders.
+Confirm food and drink (alcoholic and non-alcoholic refreshments) orders and flower orders.
 Make sure the delivery time and location is correct.
 The last thing you need is for the orders to get delivered at the wrong time or to the wrong location.

-Bridal shower day.
 All the planning, stressing, and hard work is about to pay off!
 Have everyone on the planning committee show up early to help.
 Make sure everything is delivered and correct.
-Go through the checklist one more time to make sure everything is in its place.
+Go through the bridal shower planning checklist one more time to make sure everything is in its place.
 The last thing to do is wait for the guest of honor, the bride, to arrive!
-And let the party begin!
+Then, let the party begin!

 For more help with maid of honor responsibilities, check out our maid of honor checklist.